 1. What is the crime of “unlawful assembly”?

-The legal definition of unlawful assembly in Nevada is people gathering for the purpose of breaking the law but then disassembling without having committed the intended crime.1 An example of an NRS 203.060 violation is protesters congregating at the Las Vegas Mayor’s Office intending to vandalize it but leaving without having done so because they spotted law enforcement officers watching them.
+The legal definition of unlawful assembly in Nevada is people gathering for the purpose of breaking the law but then disassembling without having committed the intended crime.1 An example is protesters congregating at the Las Vegas Mayor’s Office intending to vandalize it but leaving without having done so because they spotted law enforcement officers watching them.

 Note that unlawful assembly is slightly different from routing (NRS 203.070).
 A rout involves two or more people gathering for an unlawful purpose – and then making advances towards breaking the law – but not ultimately doing anything illegal.
 The protestors in the above example would be guilty of routing if they had taken out their spray cans and poised them over the walls but stopped short of actually defacing the property when they see peace officers coming after them.